Our Team

 -Léa Trépanier Montpetit

-A Message From Aldea, Teacher
+A Message From Aldea, English Teacher

 Hi there!
 I am a Canadian who has spent the majority of her professional career teaching English as a Second Language in South Korea and Taiwan.
 What I love most about language education is that it builds bridges for human connection and understanding.